katydid/parser/decisions/error.md

 # Error

-We decided to use a generic `Error` value in the description of the methods of the parser interface.
+We decided to use a generic `error` value in the description of the methods of the parser interface.
 We also include `EOF`, not as an Error, but as a separate value in the description.

 ## Error value vs Exception vs Result type